ghewgill/puzzles/docs/salad.md

 ## Controls

-Salad uses a control scheme similar Solo, but with the ability to mark empty squares.
+Salad uses a control scheme similar to Solo, but with the ability to mark empty squares.

 Left-click to select a cell, then type a letter or number on your keyboard to enter it.
 Press Backspace or Space to clear a cell.